Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 In the PGY-2 year, Med/Peds residents continue this rotation every six weeks to two months, mirroring the experience of their categorical peers.
 However, categorical residents focus solely on their chosen specialty.

 The divergence becomes more apparent in the PGY-3 year.
-As a Med/Peds PGY-3 resident, Dr. Galssberg remains a junior resident, engaging in rotations that differ slightly from those of senior residents in categorical programs.
+As a Med/Peds PGY-3 resident, Dr. Glassberg remains a junior resident, engaging in rotations that differ slightly from those of senior residents in categorical programs.

-In the PGY-4 year, Dr. Galssberg will advance to the role of Med/Peds senior resident, while her categorical peers move on to fellowships or work as attending physicians.
+In the PGY-4 year, Dr. Glassberg will advance to the role of Med/Peds senior resident, while her categorical peers move on to fellowships or work as attending physicians.
 Opting for a combined program does extend training beyond the individual categorical programs.
 Nonetheless, it is still a shorter duration compared to pursuing both specialties separately.
 For instance, Med/Peds encompasses a total of four years for both internal medicine and pediatric certification.
 Pursuing each program individually would have entailed six years in total—three years for each specialty.

 The Ideal Candidate for Combined Residency Programs